ichdamola/ichdamola/README.md

 * Big cloud enthusiast here!
 I'm a whiz at Docker , Terraform ️, Kubernetes ☸️, Ansible , AWS  and Google Cloud Platform ☁️.

-* I also love giving talks about Programming , Cloud stuff ☁️, Linux pengu, Kubernetes ☸️ and how to deploy things like a boss .
+* I also love giving talks about Programming , Cloud stuff ☁️, Linux, Kubernetes ☸️ and how to deploy things like a boss.

+* I'm great at fixing problems quickly so I can deliver projects on time.

 ### 💬 About me